Hindolch/Dynamo-optimizer/README.md

 ## 🌱 Intuition

-Biological neurons maintain *homeostasis* — stable internal activity levels even when stimuli vary.
+Biological neurons maintain *homeostasis*, stable internal activity levels even when stimuli vary.
 **BiostatisV6** brings this principle to deep optimization by monitoring **gradient “activity”** and **coherence** across the model and dynamically adjusting learning behavior to remain within a healthy range.

 ---